Buying rugs. (Tips for the nervous rug shopper.)

 A good place to ask who to buy from is your local rug cleaners.
 We cleaners see new and old rugs, hundreds and hundreds a week, and we absolutely know what the good rugs are and what the garbage is.
 So ask your trusted cleaner who they think is good to buy from.

-A peer of mine, Barry O’Connell, has a list of some of the rug dealers he knows and trusts across the US.
 If you are in the San Diego area (my town!), a great gallery to visit is Prospect Rug Gallery in La Jolla for “real” investment grade oriental rugs.
 And if you ever find yourself in Jacksonville, Florida, the most amazing gallery of rugs and art I’ve ever been to is Mussallem Galleries.
 You must add it to your trip, it’s worth the visit, trust me.

 => Furniture & Flooring Stores: Rugs “finish” or can “make” a room, so you will see with stores that specialize in furnishings, or specialty hard floors, that they also carry rugs.
 These stores do not have the staff research that 100% rug stores have, so they may have rugs that look good but are not high quality.
 With tips later in this post on determining quality you will be able to make a good choice, but you can often find good rugs in some of these better quality furniture and flooring stores.
 You just need to know what you are looking at.

 => Antique Stores & Consignment Stores: You will often come across some real treasures in some of the hole-in-the-wall antique shops and consignment stores in your town.
 Often the owners are not knowledgable on rug quality, or pricing, and you can sometimes get great rugs here at good prices as well.
 But I personally just love to find new places to go “discover” hidden rugs that are beat up, dirty, and that I know I can bring back to life back at our shop.